-Any SEO expert hoping to hold onto his job in 2019 will have to start optimizing websites according to voice searches as going forward without doing so could have dire consequences for a website.
+Any SEO expert hoping to hold onto his job in 2019 will have to start optimising websites according to voice searches as going forward without doing so could have dire consequences for a website.

 - Featured snippets will continue to be the promised land in 2019

 Whenever you type in a popular keyword, chances are you’ll see a featured snippet such as a knowledge graph or concise explanation answering your question.
 Whenever you manage to establish your website as a source of a featured snippet, you basically make sure that about 9 out of 10 searchers end up on your page.

 We do not see the trend of fighting for featured snippets changing in 2019.
 In fact, since Google is more than satisfied with how the feature performed in recent years, we expect to see an uptick in how much resources SEO specialists pour into trying to reach the coveted snipped privilege.

 - Quality on-page content optimisation and technical SEO will remain a must